ChauffeurPrive/nestor-api/validator/docs/schemas.md

 ### TemplateVars

+Kubernetes has service settings to allow to expose an application running on a set of Pods as a network service.
+The idea is that Kubernetes handles the network layer to provide IP addresses to your Pods and a single DNS name for a set of Pods and can load-balance across them.
+You can read more in [the official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/).

-Define variables used in configuration templates when building the kubernetes configuration before deployment.
+In this section you can define variables used in configuration templates when building the kubernetes configuration before deployment.
 Here are the available variables:

-_Note_: All the variables should be prefixed by `tpl`.
+**_Note_**: All the variables should be prefixed by `tpl`.

 ```yaml
 templateVars:         # Variables used in conf templates